 Lake Shaftsbury State Park, Shaftsbury, VT

-Another favorite for capturing foggy lakes, reflections, and waterfowl, Lake Shaftsbury State Park officially closes after the 2nd Monday in October.
-If you visit later in the season, you can still park outside the gate and walk in.
-It’s another good spot for dog walking in the early morning.
+Another favorite destination for capturing foggy lakes, reflections, and waterfowl, Lake Shaftsbury State Park officially closes after the 2nd Monday in October, which usually coincides with peak fall foliage.
+If you visit later in the season, you can still park outside the gate and walk into the park.
+This is another great spot for dog walking in the early morning, and you will often see ducks and geese on the pond.

 There is a one-mile trail around the lake with a beautiful boardwalk through wetlands and several pretty footbridges.
-Lake Shaftsbury is in a lovely valley surrounded by hardwoods, and the colors usually start to peak during the second week of October.
-To get here, head north on Route 7a from Bennington.
+Lake Shaftsbury is in a valley surrounded by hardwoods, and the colors usually start to peak during the second week of October.
+To get to Lake Shaftsbury State Park, head north on Route 7A from Bennington.
 Lake Shaftsbury State Park will be on the right about 1/2 mile after Clear Brook Farm.

 Old Depot Road, Shaftsbury, VT